hupili/python-for-data-and-media-communication-gitbook/notes-week-10.md

 - byte to string: `r.content.decode()`.
 Pass the decode method like `gbk` into the bracket.
 - string to byte: `r.text.encode()`.
 Pass the encode method like `utf-8` into the bracket.

+Why we need to convert between two types?

 When scraping one webpage, we need to get the `string` type so that we can use `BeautifulSoup` to parser the string and extract the value we want.
 Therefore, usually, we just use `r.text` is enough.

-But if the website use other encoding methods than `utf-8`, like `gbk`, we need first decoding the content.
-In such circumstance, we need use `r.content.decode()` to get the string.
+But if the website use other encoding methods than `utf-8`, like `gbk`, we need to decode the content first.
+In such circumstance, using `r.content.decode()` to get the string.
 Usually, we can get the website encoding method in their html `meta` tag.

 Another method to solve the encoding problem is making a statement at the beginning like the following.